SIA to launch world's longest commercial flights on Oct 11

 The new Airbus range features higher ceilings, larger windows and better air quality, said SIA.

-SIA is the world's first customer for the new A350-900ULR and expects the first aircraft to be delivered in September.
+It is the world's first customer for the new A350-900ULR, an ultra-long range version of the fuel-efficient twin-engine A350 jet, and SIA expects the first aircraft to be delivered in September.
 Seven more such aircraft are due for delivery by the end of the year.

-Changi Airport Group (CAG) has welcomed this announcement as well on Wednesday, adding that the new service is Southeast Asia’s only non-stop connection to the North American east coast.
+Changi Airport Group (CAG) welcomed this announcement as well on Wednesday, noting that the new service is Southeast Asia’s only non-stop connection to the North American east coast.

 "With the advent of ultra long range aircraft, non-stop long haul routes are now more efficient and viable," said CAG’s managing director, air hub development, Mr Lim Ching Kiat.